 Dining in Style

-Demi john glass containers in shades of green and blue create a simple colorful table arrangement.
+Demi john glass bottles in shades of green and blue create a simple colorful table arrangement.
 A built-in buffet server with glass doors and open shelving highlights copper, turquoise and cobalt glass, and blue Delph dinnerware.

 Six barrel back gray linen Carter dining chairs with nailheads surround the Tuscan Spring Dining Table with built-in leaf.
 The low backs of the chairs allow a clear view of the golf course just outside the dining window.
 The sturdy frame with sloping legs give these dining chairs a softer look.